HL7/davinci-dtr/input/pagecontent/changehistory.md

   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52982">FHIR-52982</a> - Misleading usage of "shared secret" when describing client/EHR and Payer connectivity
+  <a href="https://jira.hl7.org/browse/FHIR-52982">FHIR-52982</a> - Clarified expectations around communicated public keys via SMART on FHIR Backend Services
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52796">FHIR-52796</a> - Lack of a minimal-compliance path (general documentation) consistent with CMS intent
+  <a href="https://jira.hl7.org/browse/FHIR-52796">FHIR-52796</a> - Improve clarity for exposing question text and answers in API, as well as use of third party logic in data gathering.
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52802">FHIR-52802</a> - rewrite conformance under questionnaire design
+  <a href="https://jira.hl7.org/browse/FHIR-52802">FHIR-52802</a> - Clarified expectations around questionnaire design for absence of data
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52794">FHIR-52794</a> - Intellectual-property (IP) and licensing exposure not adequately addressed
+  <a href="https://jira.hl7.org/browse/FHIR-52794">FHIR-52794</a> - Provide narrative to note that adaptive forms may help to protect intellectual-property (IP) and licensing exposure
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52792">FHIR-52792</a> - reference that the guide is required under HT1-4
+  <a href="https://jira.hl7.org/browse/FHIR-52792">FHIR-52792</a> - Include reference that the guide has requirements under HT1-4
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52701">FHIR-52701</a> - Consider CQL 1.5+
+  <a href="https://jira.hl7.org/browse/FHIR-52701">FHIR-52701</a> - Clarify that CQL SHALL be compatible with CQL version 1.5
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52700">FHIR-52700</a> - Consider referencing CQL resources
+  <a href="https://jira.hl7.org/browse/FHIR-52700">FHIR-52700</a> - Added references to CQL content
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-51869">FHIR-51869</a> - Error scenarios
+  <a href="https://jira.hl7.org/browse/FHIR-51869">FHIR-51869</a> - Added section named "Launch Workflow" enumerating DTR's launch circumstance (<a href="specification.html#launch-workflow">link</a>)
   </li>

   <li>